 ENTP Personality Types (Extraverted-Intuitive-Thinking-Perceiving) and Career Choice.

-ENTP personality types can be well-suited to a broad range of careers from architecture, engineering, art or medicine.
-This diversity of interest is due to their underlying strengths such as being creative, analytical problem-solvers capable of coming up with new and inventive approaches to problems.
+ENTP personality types can be well-suited to a broad range of careers, from architecture, engineering, art, or medicine.
+This diversity of interest is due to their underlying strengths, such as being creative, analytical problem-solvers capable of coming up with new and inventive approaches to problems.
 A career’s content or subject area is not as important to ENTPs, what really influences their decisions is how much they will be able to problem-solve in creative ways in that career.
 They may be equally fulfilled and satisfied whether they are estimating costs for a large project, designing a complex building, or planning the public transportation routes and roadways for a major city.
 An ENTP might become a director for a commercial art group, an electronics technician, or an expert in sports or media.
 Another trend for this personality type includes positions in business, healthcare, and education as an executive or manager.
-Ultimately, all ENTP specific careers require high-level problem solving and analytical skills.
-Some common occupations for an ENTP to chose are Advertising Sales Agent, Economist, Financial Analyst, Food Scientist & Technologist, General & Operational Manager, Human Resources Manager, Industrial Health & Safety Engineering, Insurance Adjuster, Examiner, or Investigator, Insurance Sales Agent, and Landscape Architect.
+Ultimately, all ENTP-specific careers require high-level problem-solving and analytical skills.
+Some common occupations for an ENTP to choose from are Advertising Sales Agent, Economist, Financial Analyst, Food Scientist & Technologist, General & Operational Manager, Human Resources Manager, Industrial Health & Safety Engineering, Insurance Adjuster, Examiner, or Investigator, Insurance Sales Agent, and Landscape Architect.